Thank you for your interest in Franklin College, home of the Grizzlies!

 The city of Franklin itself is idyllic, with expansive green space for outdoor activities as well as a thriving downtown, with restaurants, clothing boutiques, a bicycle shop and historical movie theatre just steps away from campus.
 On top of that, the city and region’s economic development boom continues to bring new industries and jobs to the area.

-We invite you to learn more about why it’s great to be a Franklin College Grizzly.
+I invite you to learn more about why it is great to be a Franklin College Grizzly.
 Schedule a campus visit and be part of the conversation at #FCThinkingForward.

 Dr. Thomas J. Minar is Franklin College’s 16th president (since 2015).

-Minar came to Franklin from American University in Washington, D.C., where he was vice president for development and alumni relations.
+President Minar came to Franklin from American University in Washington, D.C., where he was vice president for development and alumni relations.
 He previously served 23 years at Illinois institutions.
-He is a native of the Chicago area and a graduate of Pomona College in Claremont, California with an MBA and a Ph.D. in political science from Northwestern.
+He is a native of the Chicago area and a graduate of Pomona College in Claremont, California, where he proudly serves as a member of the board of trustees, with an MBA and a Ph.D. in political science from Northwestern.